forem/forem/docs/technical-overview/architecture.md

 - We use the `estimated_count` for a more efficient query of registered users on the home page.
 We have deemed that this is probably close enough.
-- On posts comment trees without recent comments, we do not asynchronously fetch the absolute latest individual reaction counts for logged-out users because this number is likely to be correct without the async call, and if it is off-by-one, we can make the choice that it is not important that it be more precise than this.
+- On posts and comment trees without recent comments, we do not asynchronously fetch the absolute latest individual reaction counts for logged-out users because this number is likely to be correct without the async call, and if it is off-by-one, we can make the choice that it is not important that it be more precise than this.